rauno56/coralogix-opentelemetry-js/README.md

 # Coralogix Opentelemetry

 ## Flows With Express
-To use coralogix flows with express you must use the `addExpressApp` function to make sure that the `coralogix sampler` understands your routes and endpoints.
+To use coralogix flows with express you must use the `setExpressApp` function to make sure that the `coralogix sampler` understands your routes and endpoints.